-Policy clients, such as Diameter Gateway, use this procedure to retrieve Sp and Sy information and subscribe or unsubscribe (for the PCRF) to receive updates to Sp and Sy data.
-This request combines the Spending Limit Report Request and the Subscribe Notification Request.
+Policy clients, such as Diameter Gateway, use this procedure for retrieving Sp and Sy information and subscribing or unsubscribing (for the PCRF) to receiving updates to Sp and Sy data.
+This request is a combination of the Spending Limit Report Request and the Subscribe Notification Request.